On This Page

 Tip: For maximum energy efficiency and water conservation, showers should be kept under 4 minutes.

-Energy efficient refrigerators have 4-star ratings.
+Energy efficient fridges have 4-star ratings.
 A small chest freezer should have at least 3.5 stars.
 A regular upright freezer should have 4.5 stars.
 When you buy a new fridge, we recommend that you research what size is right for you.
 Choose energy efficiency options like thermostat control and door alarms.

 Lighting can account for approximately 10% of a household’s greenhouse gas emissions.
-Halogen lights and incandescents use up an enormous amount of energy Fluorescent light bulbs are much more energy efficient.
+Halogen lights and incandescent use up an enormous amount of energy Fluorescent light bulbs are much more energy efficient.
 They use 20% of the power that halogen globes do, while lasting eight times longer.
-Swapping your old globes for fluorescent can save you 80% on lighting bills.
+LED lights are the smartest switch you can make today, with many states offering FREE upgrades!

 Tips: Use dimmer switches where possible.
 Timers and sensors are recommended for outdoor lights.
 Switching off the lights when you are not home will also reduce your electricity bills and greenhouse gas emissions.

 Gas heaters and air conditioning systems also come with energy ratings.
 An increase of just one star on a gas energy rating will save you 10% on running costs.
 Also, keeping doors shut, blinds drawn and locating the heating system away from windows will help conserve the heat in a house.
 Setting the thermostat between 18 and 20 degrees will also save energy as simply reducing the temperature by 1 degree can save up to 10% of running costs.